Are you struggling with homeschooling? Are you looking for ways to be a relaxed homeschool mom?

+Homeschooling your children is a big responsibility.
 Sometimes as busy homeschooling moms, we just need to take a break and de-stress!
 We all have those times where we’re stressed out with the crazy, busy life we have.
-I have 10 fun ways to de-stress as a homeschool mom!
+You can avoid the mistakes many homeschool moms make that lead to stress by having a plan!

 I have learned over 31 years of homeschooling our 8 kids, that it’s OK to take a break now and then!
 Really, it is.
 Your kids won’t suffer permanent damage, and whatever needs to get done will still be there waiting when you come back to it.

-Here are ten fun ways to de-stress as a homeschool mom:
+Here are 10 fun ways to de-stress as a homeschool mom:

 1. Take a nap.